daphneyoli/bootcamp_projects/README.md

 # bootcamp_projects
-Some of my bootcamp work

-I have added some sample scenarios and a powerpoint
+Some of my bootcamp work.
+I added some sample scenarios and a powerpoint.